shyamkarla/guide-intro-to-angular/modified/08-controllers.md

 });
 ```

+Angular documentation examples show Model data being declared in the Controller, this is okay for examples, but the Controller then becomes the Model as well - which is very bad for many reasons:

+* All the pieces start to get more coupled together
+* More difficult to share business logic
+* Makes things difficult to test

-Each controller constructor function has access to a `$scope` injectable, this is the most documented way of adding properties and methods to our view.
+Each controller constructor function has access to a `$scope` injectable and some html.  `$scope` is the most documented way of adding properties and methods to our view.
 Remember how we said each 'ng-controller' attribute specifies a scope of HTML to manage, well that scope has access to the same $scope as in the Controller function.

 ###### Note:  `$scope` isn't the only way, many people also use a combination of the "Controller As" configuration options along with the `this` keyword.
-For the purpose of this article we will stick with `$scope` as it's been around Angular for much longer than 'Controller As'.
+For the purpose of this article we will stick with `$scope` as it's been around in Angular for much longer than 'Controller As'.

 ```js
 app.controller('InboxCtrl', function ($scope) {